Faculty

 PhD in Architectural History and Conservation, La Sapienza University of Rome

-Silvia Cattiti’s approach to research combines her background as an architect and architectural historian.
-In her research she focuses on the communicational power of architecture at both the ideological and practical level.
+Silvia Cattiti’s research focuses on architecture’s power to communicate both ideologically and practically.
 She works on the analysis and graphic rendering of the dynamic relationship between the physical space and the individual, at three different scales: urban, architectural, and interior design.
-Her range of interests includes history of (ideas and approaches to) the physical environment in Early Modern and Modern Italy; Italian Renaissance architecture and architectural drawing; circulation of ideas; exchange among the visual arts in Early Modern Italy; history of residential typologies, kitchens, and design of private gardens; original display and viewing conditions of collections of objects; history of museum and exhibition installation design.
+Her interests include the history of the physical environment in Early Modern and Modern Italy; Italian Renaissance architecture and architectural drawing; the circulation of ideas; exchanges among the visual arts in Early Modern Italy; the history of residential typologies, kitchens, and private garden design; original display and viewing conditions of collections of objects; and the history of museum and exhibition installation design.

 Lidia Casado Ledesma